Das EFX: History

 Skoob hails from Brooklyn, New York City, while Dray hails from Teaneck, New Jersey.
-However, met at Virginia State University in 1988 and began performing together.
+The duo met at Virginia State University in 1988 and began performing together.
 Das EFX caught the attention of EPMD at a local talent show where, despite losing the competition, they did well enough to convince EPMD to sign them to a recording contract.
 The duo gained critical and commercial fame with the release of their landmark debut album Dead Serious, which highlighted their unusual rapping style (which they nicknamed "sewage").